 2.2 The service shall commence with effect from the date agreed between the parties.

-2.3 The standard hire period for non-account customers is one week.
+2.3 The standard hire period for non-account customers is two weeks.
 Additional charges of £15 per week for skips and £30 per week for RoRos will apply for extended periods.
 We reserve the right to collect the skip or RoRo at any time if payment is refused.
 We reserve the right to apply the same terms and conditions after 6 weeks for account customers.

 3.0 PAYMENT TERMS